Day trip to Cannes

 If you are going to make an evening of it, know that the last train back from Cannes to Nice is around 10pm on weeknights, and 11:30pm on Friday/Saturday.

 The Nice-Cannes Bus #620 stops running its regular route at around 8:30pm.
 The exception is Friday and Saturdays when there is a special #621 Night Bus leaving from the Cannes bus station/train station at 11pm, 12:30am and 3:45am.
-Even then this night bus will only take you as far as the Parc Phoenix stop (near the Nice airport), and since the Nice tramway doesn’t run at that hour, from there you can easily do the last little bit with an Uber.
+Even then this night bus will only take you as far as the Grand Arenas tram stop/bus station (near the Nice airport), and since the Nice tramway doesn’t run at that hour, from there you can easily do the last little bit with an Uber.

 Taking a taxi back from Cannes to Nice will set you back around 100€, so better to take an Uber which will only cost around 50€.
 First-time Uber users can click here and save 10€ on each of your first 5 rides